enonic/old-xp-doc/doc/developer/site/filters.rst

 ================

 Response filters are scripts, similar to controllers, that allow customizing or adapting the response of page controllers.
-Notice thst this actually applies to pages from any application added to the site.
+Notice that this actually applies to pages from any application added to the site.

-After the page and component controllers have been processed during rendering, the response filters will be executed.
+The page and component controllers are processed during rendering and then the response filters will be executed afterward.

 To add a response filter, create a folder ``site/filters`` in the application and place a ``[filter-name].js`` file within this folder.
 A filter must export a method named ``responseFilter``.